breakgard/galera-node-health/docker/README.md

 `-v <path_to_conf>:/health_check/conf/galera-node-health.cfg`

 You can get an example config with descriptions of all options by running:
-`docker run galera-node-health galera-node-health --print-example-config`
+`docker run breakgard/galera-node-health galera-node-health --print-example-config`

 If you'd like, you can also use a custom lighttpd config for the proxy with:
 `-v <path_to_proxy_conf>:/health_check/proxy_conf/lighttpd.conf`